ilikescience/mhs11/src/assets/writing/intuition.md

 - When your decision doesn't high stakes, and
 - When the cost of gathering data is high.

 It can be hard to know when these conditions are present.
-But sometimes it's right for an intuition-based decision.
-In these cases, gathering data has a clear cost.
-And, like in Maggie's case, sometimes the data will only tells us what we already know.

-The distrust of expert intuition, like our current expectations of pure data-driven decisions, is a passing fad.
-Know when to trust your gut, and you'll be able to innovate faster, cheaper, and more reliably.
+But when you can identify them, trust your intuition.

 [^1]: <https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002106>